 My love of nature was first formed over many childhood summers spent on Jekyll Island, Georgia, where live Oaks drip Spanish moss, and marsh meets ocean.
 Later, walks in my family’s fourteen acre forest in Tucker, Georgia taught me to appreciate pines and the understory.

-I work on wood panels and begin by building up layers of acrylic paint, ink, spray paint, collage, and recently, photo transfers.
+I work on wood panels and begin by building up layers of acrylic paint, sometimes incorporating acrylic ink, collage elements and photo transfers.
 I like to combine heavy, thickly applied paint with watery washes that drip randomly.
 As I add layers, I scratch and scrape through in places to reveal some of the original layers.
 I continue adding and taking away until I’m satisfied with the surface.
 At some point in the process, forms emerge and I can see a forest, a bird, a river, a figure.
 While my process is more intuitive, I am aware of how the images I choose reflect a personal history and become a metaphor for our increasing disconnection from the natural world.

 1997 MA, Art History, Emory University, Atlanta, GA

 1986 BA, Art History, Emory University

 2019 The B Complex, “Retropectare”, Atlanta, GA, 20th anniversary group show